On this page:

 Graduates are eligible for membership in the following professional associations:

-- Association of Science and Engineering Technology Professionals of Alberta (ASET) through certification exam.
+- Association of Science and Engineering Technology Professionals of Alberta (ASET) after passing the certification exam

-- ECO Canada as a Professional in Training.
+- ECO Canada as an environmental professional in-training.

-After successfully completing this program, graduates will receive a SAIT diploma in Integrated Water Management.
+After successfully completing this program, you'll receive a SAIT Integrated Water Management diploma.

 Careers and opportunities